-Asbestos diseases are receiving increased attention as the numbers of people with diseases that are directly traceable to asbestos exposure continue to rise, both in the U.S. and around the world.
-The “asbestos epidemic” is aptly named; it has been estimated that hundreds of thousands of individuals in the U.S. have developed an asbestos cancer such as:
+In the U.S. and around the world, the number of people with diseases that are directly traceable to asbestos exposure continues to rise.
+As a result, asbestos diseases are receiving an increased amount of attention.
+The “asbestos epidemic” is aptly named, as it has been estimated that hundreds of thousands of individuals in the U.S. have developed some form of asbestos cancer.
+Asbestos-related cancers include:

-- Asbestosis — a lung disease that significantly reduces the capacity of the lungs to do their job
+- Asbestosis: Asbestosis is a type of lung disease that significantly reduces the capacity of the lungs to do their job.

-- Lung cancer — both small-cell lung cancer and non-small-cell lung cancer
+- Lung Cancer: Asbestos lung cancer includes both small-cell and non-small-cell lung cancer.

-- Mesothelioma Cancer — a less frequent but still deadly cancer of the mesothelium (a tissue inside the chest cavity)
+- Mesothelioma Cancer: This is a less-frequent, but still deadly, cancer of the mesothelium (a tissue inside the chest cavity).

 Types of Asbestos Diseases

-Asbestos, in its natural state, is not harmful to one’s health; however, when the mineral is broken down or disturbed, the strands of durable fibers separate and form a dust that can be easily ingested through the mouth or nose.
+In its natural state, asbestos is not harmful to one’s health; however, when the mineral is broken down or disturbed, the strands of durable fibers separate and form a dust that is easily ingested through the mouth or nose.
 Once the fibers are ingested, they embed themselves in the body’s vital organs.
 Over time, the durable fibers accumulate and cause severe irritation, which can eventually lead to the development of a debilitating, deadly illness.

-While asbestos exposure can lead to the development of various cancers and other illnesses, the most common types of asbestos disease include:
+As noted, asbestos exposure can lead to the development of various cancers and other illnesses.
+We have briefly outlined the most common types of asbestos disease, which are:

-- Mesothelioma: A rare and fatal cancer that attacks the protective lining of the lungs, heart or stomach.
-Mesothelioma is the only cancer that is directly related to asbestos.
-There are three different types of mesothelioma: pleural mesothelioma, which attacks the lining of the lungs; peritoneal mesothelioma, which affects the lining of the abdominal cavity; pericardial mesothelioma, which affects the protective lining surrounding the heart.
+- Mesothelioma: Mesothelioma is a rare and fatal cancer that attacks the protective lining of the lungs, heart, or stomach.
+Despite the rarity of this illness, the National Cancer Institute states that it is also the most common type of cancer caused by exposure to asbestos.
+There are three different types of mesothelioma: pleural mesothelioma, which attacks the lining of the lungs; peritoneal mesothelioma, which affects the lining of the abdominal cavity; and pericardial mesothelioma, which affects the protective lining surrounding the heart.

 Symptoms of Asbestos Disease

 There are several sub-types of mesothelioma cancer, and they are all fatal.
-The onset for mesothelioma is quite long — from 10 to 60 years after the asbestos exposure.
-This explains in part the significant increase in the number of people being diagnosed with mesothelioma cancer; the World War II years and the 1950s were rife with products that contained asbestos, a “miracle material” used in thousands of products in buildings (including homes and schools), ships (particularly U.S. Navy ships), and vehicles.
+The onset for mesothelioma is quite long, occurring 10 to 60 years after the asbestos exposure.
+This may to some extent explain the significant increase in the number of people being diagnosed with mesothelioma cancer, as the World War II years and the 1950s were rife with products that contained asbestos.
+Considered a “miracle material,” it was used in thousands of products, such as buildings (including homes and schools), ships (particularly U.S. Navy ships), and vehicles.

-Although there are three different types of mesothelioma, affecting different vital organs, the most common symptoms seen in all mesothelioma patients include:
+Although there are three different types of mesothelioma that affect different vital organs, the most common symptoms seen in all mesothelioma patients include: